Prediction of 'artificial' urban archetypes at the pedestrian-scale through a synthesis of domain expertise with machine learning methods: Detection of artificial towns with machine learning models

 \subsection{Filling-in the gaps with a semi-supervised model}

-The DNN model can resolve the broader intent of artificial as opposed to historical forms of development in a more nuanced and spatially precise manner.
-In the interest of probing the logic within the model, the fourth layer of the neural network (which feeds into the sigmoid output layer) has been reduced to eight neurons, and the (pre-output) state of the model can then be correlated with respect to the source features.
-These are shown in the top line of Figure~\ref{fig:dnn_m2_latents} and give an indication of the features that tend to correspond to the outputs of the model.
-It can be seen that harmonic closeness, mixed-uses, land-use accessibilities, and dwelling densities correlate to varying degrees, whereas betweenness centrality, manufacturing land-uses, and transportation have a lesser bearing.
-The model tends to focus on the larger pedestrian thresholds, and it can be theorised that this is a side-effect of the blanket-wise targets imposed on the DNN model (based on town boundaries), thereby encouraging focus on wider-area characteristics that remain more consistently aligned with the target labels that have been imposed as a whole.
+In the interest of probing the logic within the DNN model, the fourth layer of the neural network (which feeds into the sigmoid output layer) has been reduced to eight neurons, and the (pre-output) state of the model can then be evaluated with respect to the source features.
+These are shown in the top line of Figure~\ref{fig:dnn_m2_latents} and give an indication of the `themes' and related features corresponding to the outputs of the model.
+It can be seen that harmonic closeness, mixed-uses, land-use accessibilities, and dwelling densities have a stronger bearing on the model, whereas betweenness centrality, manufacturing land-uses, and transportation have a lesser influence.
+The model tends to focus on the larger pedestrian thresholds, and it can be theorised that this is a side-effect of the blanket-wise targets imposed on the DNN model (based on town boundaries), thereby encouraging the model to zero-in on wider-area characteristics with lower variances remaining more consistently aligned with a town's overarching classification --- by implication, the model pays less attention to more localised features with higher statistical variances.